 As the coronavirus (COVID-19) continues to evolve, this page is a resource for HTC’s most up to date response and policies.
 We are committed to prioritizing the health and safety of our church family and wider community.

 Services and gatherings.

-In conjunction with Vestry and Staff Leadership, we have made the difficult decision to postpone all of our gatherings and events through March.
+In conjunction with Vestry and Staff Leadership, we have made the difficult decision to postpone all of our in-person gatherings and events and shift to gathering together virtually.